paul-grozav/source.paul.grozav.info/kb/linux/network_hardware_software_discovery.md

 ---
 layout: page
-ptitle: Network hardware and software discovery
+title: Network hardware and software discovery
 ---

 Try to detect hardware equipments/nodes from your network and the software running the computer.